Borrowing UNCG Library Materials --

 - Items have been billed for replacement.
 (Billed items will be listed under the Charges tab of online accounts and must be returned to the lending library to renew.)
 See Library Fines and Fees for more information.

 Electronic Resource Access

-Access to the University Libraries' licensed electronic resources and databases is only available to NonUNCG patrons when using library owned computers in the Jackson Library or the Harold Schiffman Music Library.
-Access to many online resources may be provided to NC residents by the State Library of North Carolina and other public libraries in NC via NCLive.
+Access to the University Libraries' licensed electronic resources and databases is only available to NonUNCG patrons when using library-owned computers within Jackson Library and Harold Schiffman Music Library.
+Access to many online resources may be provided to NC residents by the State Library of North Carolina and other public libraries in NC via NC LIVE.
 For more information see our Database Access Policy.

 Please contact the Libraries if you have any questions or concerns.
 We will be glad to assist you.